 JUURI was born in Tokyo, Japan, in 1983 and moved to the US with her family when she was six.
 Her childhood was a happy one, filled with drawing, creating, and exploration.

-JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), and most recently, overseas in Israel.
-In addition, JUURI has sold hundreds of paintings and prints from her online store, both to local clients, TV stars, and top art collectors on the global scene.
+JUURI's murals can be seen in Oklahoma City, Norman (OK), Newark Airport (NJ), Orlando (FL), and most recently, overseas in Shtula, Israel.
+In addition, JUURI has sold hundreds of paintings and prints from her online store.
+Her collectors include models, TV stars, and top art purveyors on the global scene.

 Google Arts & Culture